openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Potential risk is possibility of losing data that might've been produced during window of MicroShift start and system reboot.
-However, only applies to MicroShift's data, because Kubernetes application's data isn't persisted in etcd.
+However, only applies to MicroShift's data, because user's application data isn't persisted in etcd.

 To integrate with greenboot, bash scripts will be placed in `/etc/greenboot/green.d` and `/etc/greenboot/red.d`.
-Depending on code complexity, they may include actual logic or just invoke `microshift greenboot {green,red}` commands which would implement the logic.

-Both green and red scripts (or programs) will write to `/var/lib/microshift.bak/next_boot`.
-The file is outside of MicroShift data directory to reduce number of operations related to making a backup by not needing to remove it.

-Green will persist following info:
-- "backup"
-- current ostree deployment id

-Red will persist following info:
-- "restore"
+These scripts will execute `microshift admin persist-system-health --healthy|--unhealthy` command which will persist current boot's health into `/var/lib/microshift-backups/health.json`.
+File is kept outside of `/var/lib/microshift/` to keep backup management data and runtime data separate.

 ### Backup and restore of MicroShift data